 How long will my Horween Genuine Shell Cordovan strap last?

-Horween Genuine Shell Cordovan comes from Texan workhorses whose skin is very dense and thick so that the strap is extremely robust, water-repellent, and breathable.
+Horween Genuine Shell Cordovan comes from Texan workhorses whose skin is very dense and thick so that the strap is extremely robust, and breathable.
 It turns comfortably soft after being worn for only a short time.
 Ordinary leather straps usually last for six to nine months.
 NOMOS straps will have to be replaced less often.